Alfresco/docs-alfresco/content-accelerator/latest/index.md

 See the picture below for a visual representation of how these products fit together:

 ![Content Accelerator and Enterprise Viewer overview]({% link content-accelerator/images/aca-aev-overview.png %})

+>**Note:** the name Alfresco Content Accelerator (ACA) has been chosen by Alfresco when productizing the OpenContent Management Suite.

 ## Benefits
 Overall Alfresco Content Accelerator benefits: